sligtenberg/job-applicant-report/README.md

 There is sample json data in db.json

+Run a json server to see the app in developement mode

 # Local Implementation

 Repo: https://github.com/sligtenberg/job-applicant-report/tree/main

 Node: v20.11.0

 To run on a deveopment server: